mgndolan/phagesdb2/README.md

 If you have any questions, please feel free to contact me at:
 - mdolan1@iwu.edu
 ## About
+Version 2 of 2 phage database websites (Python and SQL)

 The IWU Phages Database application is a user-friendly, web based application for students to store information pertaining to bacteriophage research.
 This website is a way for universities to save important data relating to newly